tippolitoSTAT/tippolitoSTAT.github.io/twittersampling.md

 ## Introduction

-Twitter supplies 10% random sampled tweets for a fee, and 1% randomly sampled tweets for free.
+Twitter supplies 1% randomly sampled tweets for free.
+100% of all public tweets is availible via Firehose and other data providers for a fee.

+### Twitter's streaming API
+ Twitter's streaming API allows anyone to retrieve at most a 1% sample of all the data by providing parameters.
 The exact details of how these samples are selected are not made public by Twitter.

-It is claimed by [Twitter API documentation](https://developer.twitter.com/en/docs) that they are random samples of all public tweets.
-(Probably we can do an experiment to test?
-XD)
+### Twitter's sample API

+Twitter's streaming API takes no parameters and offers a 1% sample of tweets.
+[Kergl, D., Roedler, R., & Seeber, S. (2014, August). **On the endogenesis of Twitter's Spritzer and Gardenhose sample streams.** In 2014 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM 2014) (pp. 357-364).
+IEEE.](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6921610&tag=1) was able to reverse engineer the API and found that Twitter selects any tweets whose arriving time falls within a predetermined 10ms window (657,666).

 ## Methodology papers